Introduction

 Is Aluminet shade cloth fire-resistant?

 Standard Aluminet shade cloths are typically not designed to be fire-resistant.
-However, for those seeking added safety, especially in high-end greenhouses, there are specially crafted versions of Aluminet infused with flame retardants.

 This incorporation ensures that the cloth resists ignition and provides an additional layer of safety.

-But a word of caution: introducing flame-retardant materials might potentially reduce the longevity of the Aluminet cloth.
+However, a word of caution: introducing flame-retardant materials might potentially reduce the longevity of the Aluminet cloth.

 As with any modification, there’s often a trade-off.